The Dangers of Book Learnin’

 Read enough to get going, then build something.
 Don’t worry about whether your something is going to change the world.
 Save what you build, and occasionally look back and improve upon it.
 Bring what you build to interviews, and practice talking about your creations.

-If you found this post useful, keep an eye out for my book (mailing list for the release announcement can be found here) and follow Job Tips For Geeks on FacebookTwitter, or Google+.
+If you found this post useful, you may find my ebook Job Tips For GEEKS: The Job Search even more helpful.
+You can also follow Job Tips For Geeks on FacebookTwitter, or Google+.

 Indicators of Talent (and Heuristics) for Software Engineers